MaxHalford/maxhalford.github.io/content/blog/kpi-evolution-decomposition.md

 An instance of metric trees I've been impressed with is [Count](https://count.co/), which is Figma like tool for data analysis.
 They allow you to build a [visual metric tree](https://count.co/canvas/gLZEtEmsube).
 You can then copy/paste the tree, allowing you to get a side-by-side comparison.
 Maybe this visual approach is even better than decomposition formulas.

+**Funnel decomposition**

+A cool thing you can do is decompose funnel metrics.
+For instance, if you're studying the number of views of a YouTube video, you can decompose it into the number of impressions, the click-through rate, and the watch time.
+This is a good way to understand what drives the number of views.
+It would be great to see baked in to something like Motif's [sequence analytics](https://motifanalytics.medium.com/introducing-sequence-analytics-93eadd921440).

 **Semantic layer**

 The semantic layer is a [hot topic](https://www.getdbt.com/blog/introducing-new-look-dbt-semantic-layer/) in the BI world.
 It's the idea that you can build a layer of abstraction on top of your data warehouse, which allows you to define (reusable) metrics in a declarative fashion.
 Christophe Blefari, who is good at following trends, gives a good overview of it [here](https://www.blef.fr/metrics-store/).
 I mention it because I believe adding decomposition methods to the semantic layer could be very impactful.